Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Related work

 \section{Related work}

-Co-localization is related to work on weakly supervised object localization (WSOL) \cite{Siva11,Shi_2013_ICCV,cinbis14,Wang14,Bilen15,Ren16,Wang15,Zhou_2016_CVPR} since both share the same objective: to localize objects from an image.
+Co-localization is related to work on weakly supervised object localization (WSOL) \cite{Siva11,Shi_2013_ICCV,cinbis14,Wang14,Bilen15,Ren16,Wang15} since both share the same objective: to localize objects from an image.
 However, since WSOL allows the use of negative examples, designing the objective function to discover the information of the object-of-interest is less challenging: WSOL-based methods achieve higher performance on the same datasets as compared to co-localization methods, due to the allowed supervised training.
-For instance, \citet{Wang14} uses image labels to evaluate the discrimination of discovered categories in order to localize the objects. \citet{Ren16} adopts a discriminative multiple instance learning scheme to compensate for the lack of object-level annotations to localize the objects based on the most discriminative instances.
-Two recent works using CNN that share the objective with our work are GAP \citep{Zhou_2016_CVPR} and GMP \citep{Oquab2015}, which both try to obtain the activation map from a CNN representation.
-However, both GAP \& GMP learn to find \textit{discriminative} features for object locations using additional supervised learning, while the features discovered through our CCF framework are \textit{representative} in nature (representative may or may not be discriminative, and are similar in concept to generative models).
-Our method obviates the need for negative examples, and does not require additional training as in GAP and GMP.
+For instance, \citet{Wang14} uses image labels to evaluate the discrimination of discovered categories in order to localize the objects. \citet{Ren16} adopts a discriminative multiple instance learning scheme to compensate the lack of object-level annotations to localize the objects based on the most discriminative instances.
 Because of the supervision that is required by those methods, it is not trivial for WSOL approaches to be directly applied to the co-localization scenarios.